chef-boneyard/windows/README.md

 Cookbooks
 ---------

+The following cookbooks provided by Opscode are required as noted:

 * chef_handler (`windows::reboot_handler` leverages the chef_handler LWRP)
-* powershell - The Printer and Printer Port LWRP require Powershell
+* powershell - The Printer and Printer Port LWRP require Powershell.

+**NOTE** We cannot specifically depend on Opscode's powershell, because powershell depends on this cookbook.
+Ensure that `recipe[powershell]` exists in the node's expanded run list so it gets downloaded where the printer LWRPs are used.

 Attributes
 ==========